LEARN ABOUT MEMBERSHIP

 97% of U.S. homes lack basic accessibility features.

-A $150 grab bar versus a $150,000 hip replacement.
+A $250 grab bar versus a $25,000 hip replacement.
 The math isn't close.
 And yet we keep building — and selling, and renovating — homes as if falls are somebody else's problem.

-The thing nobody tells you about bathrooms
+What nobody tells you about bathrooms

 The bathroom is the most dangerous room in the average American home.
-It combines four things no engineer would deliberately put together: water, soap, hard surfaces, and no safety equipment.
+It combines four things no engineer would deliberately put together: water, soap, hard surfaces, with no safety equipment.
 We wouldn't accept this combination in a workplace.
 OSHA would shut it down.
 But it's how we design the one room every human being uses multiple times a day.

 The resistance to making this a standard sounds eerily familiar to anyone who's read Nader.
 It'll look institutional.
 It'll hurt resale value.
 It'll make homes too expensive.
 The government shouldn't mandate design choices.
 We heard every one of these arguments when seat belts were first proposed.
 And one by one, they fell away, because the bodies kept piling up.